MicrosoftDocs/dynamics365smb-docs-pr.en-gb/financials/design-details-warehouse-setup.md

 ---
 title: Design Details - Warehouse Setup | Microsoft Docs
-description: Warehouse functionality in [!INCLUDE[d365fin](includes/d365fin_md.md)] contains different levels of complexity, as defined by licence permissions in the offered granules.
+description: Warehouse functionality in Dynamics 365 contains different levels of complexity, as defined by licence permissions in the offered granules.
 The level of complexity in a warehouse solution is largely defined by the bin setup on location cards, which in turn is license-controlled so that access to bin setup fields is defined by the license.
-services: project-madeira
-documentationcenter:
 author: SorenGP
 ms.service: dynamics365-financials
 ms.topic: article